Communication Studies

 A study of the methods and processes organizations require to produce and use technical information through planning, drafting, and revising.
 Emphasis on the organization and presentation of written information.

 CM 7350.
-Topics Communication Studies.
+News Media in the Digital Age.
 3 Semester Hours.

 Examines the theory, practice, and role of news and news products in shaping the public dialog.
 Includes consideration of the news as input in politics and policy making, and practica in the uses of news to shape and articulate public issues.

 CM 7390.
-Seminar in Professional Development: Quantitative Methods.
+Quantitative Research Methods.
 3 Semester Hours.

 A survey of quantitative methods used to advance communication research.
 Includes an overview of statistical techniques employed to analyze, organize, interpret, and summarize information, as well as basic probability concepts, sampling techniques, and survey methods.
 Introduction to statistics recommended, but not required as a prerequisite.